meganz/mpenc_doc/source/topics.rst

   or of others' sessions;
 - Any of the above things could happen at the same time.

-We must design graceful low-failure-rate solutions for all of them.
+We must design graceful, low-failure-rate solutions for all of them.
 Individual solutions to each of these are fairly straightforward, but making sure that these interact with each other in a sane way is more complex.
 Then, there is the task of describing the intended behaviour *precisely*.
 Only when we have a